Correspondence Theorems via Tropicalizations of Moduli Spaces: Parametrized Rational Curves and their Moduli Spaces

 \subsection{Tropical Curves}

-An \emph{abstract (rational) tropical curve} is a connected metric graph $(V,E,\ell)$ of genus $0$, $V$ being the set of vertices, $E$ the set of edges, and $\ell:E\rightarrow \mathds R_{>0}\cup\{\infty\}$ a length function.
+An \emph{abstract (rational) tropical curve} is a connected metric graph $\mathfrak C=(V,E,\ell)$ of genus $0$, $V$ being the set of vertices, $E$ the set of edges, and $\ell:E\rightarrow \mathds R_{>0}\cup\{\infty\}$ a length function.
 The edges adjacent to a $1$-valent vertex are called \emph{legs}, and we require that the legs are exactly those edges with infinite lengths.
 All other edges are called \emph{bounded edges}.
 The $1$-valent vertices should be imagined as the points at infinity of the unique leg incident to them and will be called \emph{feet}.
 All other vertices will be referred to as \emph{inner vertices}.
+The interior part $\mathfrak C^\circ$ of $\mathfrak C$ will denote the set of points of $\mathfrak C$ not equal to a foot.
 As every leg should only have one foot, we exclude the pathological case of graphs consisting of exactly $2$ vertices.
 In that way, every leg $e\in E$ is incident to a unique inner vertex $v_e$.
 If an abstract tropical curve has a $2$-valent vertex, we can replace it and the two edges incident to it by one edge of adequate length.
 The resulting curve should obviously be considered isomorphic to the original one.
 For this reason, we restrict our attention to abstract tropical curves without $2$-valent vertices.
-The advantage of this is that in this way the category of abstract tropical curves, whose morphisms are morphisms of the underlying graphs respecting the lengths, induces the "correct" notion of isomorphisms.
+The advantage of this is that in this way the category of abstract tropical curves, whose morphisms are morphisms of the underlying graphs respecting the lengths, induces the ``correct'' notion of isomorphisms.

 If $I$ is some finite index set, we define an \emph{$I$-marked tropical curve} to be an abstract tropical curve together with an injection $I\rightarrow E,i\rightarrow e_i$ assigning a leg to every index in $I$.
 Of course, morphisms of marked curves have to respect the markings.
 We denote by $\tMno I$ the space of all $I$-marked tropical curves with exactly $|I|$ legs, modulo isomorphisms.